tonyxieuoft/BCB430_Chang_Lab_program/README.md

 ```
 Note that the provided names must match a record in NCBI's taxonomy database.

-**An Example.** Continuing the previous gene query example, if the user wished to pull those vision-related genes for bats, whales/dolphins/porpoises and humans, they cound use the following taxa file:
+**An Example.** Suppose the user wanted to pull the genes in the previous example from bats, whales/dolphins/porpoises and humans, they could use the following taxa file:
 ```
 chiroptera
 cetacea
 Homo sapiens
 ```
-Again, like the gene query file, the taxon names are *case-insensitive*.
+Again, like names and descriptions in the gene query file, the taxon names are *case-insensitive*.

 #### Exons or Full Sequences (required input)

-The user will be asked whether they would like exons or the full gene sequences to be pulled out.
+The user is asked whether they would like exons or the full gene sequences to be pulled out.
 In both cases, only **coding regions** will be returned.
 Rather than a file, the user simply enters '1' for exons, and '2' for full sequences.

 #### Selecting for Optimal Transcript Variants (required input)

-After sequences from NCBI have been pulled out, there will likely exist *multiple* transcript variants for the same gene for certain species.
-The user will be asked whether they would like to keep these variants, or automatically select for the variant with optimal length and **discard the rest**.
+*Multiple* transcript variants for the same gene and species may be pulled out in an iteration of the NCBI exon puller.
+The user will be asked whether they would like to keep all variants, or automatically select for the variant with "optimal length" and **discard the rest**.
 Read more about this method and its rationale in the *Methods and Algorithms* section.

 #### NCBI Exon Pull Results (output)

 The results pulled out from the NCBI Exon Puller are contained within in a layer of nested folders with the following structure: `General Folder -> Gene -> Taxon -> Species`.
-Each species folder contains fasta files that each correspond to a different transcript version.
+Each species folder contains fasta files, each containing a different transcript variant.

-The directory names at the `Gene` layer are the first queries in each line of the input gene query file.
+The directory names at the `Gene` layer are based on the first names/descriptions of each line of the input gene query file.
 For instance, if the input gene query file was:
 ```
 g:rho                 g:rh1    d:rhodopsin
 d:cyclooxygenase-2    g:cox2
 ```
-then the name of the gene directories would be `rho` and `cyclooxygenase-2`.
+then the names of the Gene-level directories would be `rho` and `cyclooxygenase-2`.

 The directory names at the `Taxon` layer are the names from the input taxa file, and the directory names at the `Species` layer are the scientific names of species with available transcripts.